Looking for something? Search Away?

 A trek to Everest Base camp involves a fair bit of preparation, even more so if you are not going with an Expedition company (I chose G Adventures).
-Being a novice to multiple day hikes (even summiting Mt.
+Being a novice to multiple-day hikes (even summiting Mt.
 Fuji was just overnight), I knew I was going to have my work cut out for me.
-Luckily, I had the help of a good friend who was more well versed in the great outdoors than me.
-This roundup is a joint effort with input from my friend of over 20 years and now trekking partner in crime, Kathy.
+Luckily, I had the help of a good friend who was more well-versed in the great outdoors than me.
+This roundup is a joint effort with input from my friend of over 20 years and now a trekking partner in crime, Kathy.
 For review – the trek to Everest Base Camp is a total of 12 days.
 It takes 8 days (including acclimatization days) to reach Base Camp and 4 days back.
-Our group ended up losing a day due to bad weather, but made up for it by trekking for longer periods during our descent.
+Our group ended up losing a day due to bad weather but made up for it by trekking for longer periods during our descent.
 Here are the essentials and comfort products I took on the trip:

 The Essentials: